Home TaxInfo Category: Using Priortax

 How do I make changes after submission?

 Prior year taxes If you submitted your tax information to us, you can make changes to your account as long as you haven’t mailed your tax return to the IRS.
-However, if you have already mailed your taxes to the IRS, you will need to file an amendment (Form 1040X) with us to update your […]
+However, if you have already mailed your taxes to the IRS, and it was accepted, you will need to file an amendment (Form 1040X) with […]

 Read More